jenkins96/jenkins96.github.io/_posts/2023-04-17-Web-Deploy-To-Migrate-Sites.md

  *Note: If asked for encryption then add "encryptPassword=PASSWORD" after the destination.
 Like so: "-dest:package=c:\_WebDeploy\PreWebDeploy.zip,encryptPassword=123"*

-5. Move the package to the destination server.
+### Move the package to the destination server.
+Transfer package from Source to Target server.

-6. Restore the package
+### Restore the package

-### Restore
+Restore package in Destination server.

 MsDeploy.exe has a parameter "-whatif".
 With this parameter it will tell you what would happen wihthout making any actual changes.

 **ALL BELOW COMMANDS HAVE -WHATIF PARAMETER.
 REMOVE IT WHEN YOU ARE SURE EVERYTHING IS OK.**